 The document titled "Guidance and Some Components of Action Planning for the Northern spotted owl in British Columbia" (Chutter et al. 2007) is more concisely referred to by WC (and herein) as the "Action Plan Guidance" document.
 This document was prepared by CSORT to identify actions, considered reasonable in 2007, recommended to protect and recover spotted owls in Canada.
-The 2007 document was intended as a companion document to the previously submitted CSORT spotted owl recovery strategy20 (Chutter et al. 2004) as the 2004 Recovery Strategy was not considered compliant with SARA requirements in identification of Critical Habitat for spotted owl.
-The 2007 Action Plan Guidance document was presented with the caveat that it "did not necessarily represent the individual perspectives of the people involved in its formulation, nor the official positions of the organizations required to recover the Spotted Owl in British Columbia" (Chutter et al. 2007).
+The 2007 document was intended as a companion document to the previously submitted CSORT spotted owl recovery strategy (Chutter et al. 2004) as the 2004 Recovery Strategy was not considered compliant with SARA requirements in identification of Critical Habitat for spotted owl.
+The 2007 Action Plan Guidance document was presented with the caveat that it "did not necessarily represent the individual perspectives of the people involved in its formulation, nor the official positions of the organizations represented by CSORT members; rather it represented consensus of the team member's views on what is required to recover the Spotted Owl in British Columbia" (Chutter et al. 2007).
 The information and recommendations identified in the Action Plan Guidance document were based on the best available science at the time of submission to the Province in 2007.